SWISS SLEEPOVER AT CAMPING AAREGG

 NOT YOUR EVERYDAY PLAYGROUND

 We climb the Susten Pass and stop where possible to take photos of the monumentous mountains and cascading waterfalls, we are completely overwhelmed by the beauty of this region.
 As we began the drive in Innertkirschen, we noted the outside temperature as 26oC, and as we climb towards the top of the Pass, the digital numbers on the car thermometer drop one by one, 11, 10, 9, 8…we increase the temperature inside the car, toasty warm.
-We stop at the Stein Glacier which is located on the South side of the pass.
+Stein Glacier is located on the South side of the Pass which is a great place to stop and take photos.
 A quick Wikipedia search tells me it is about 2.5 miles long, and decreasing in size.
 Back in 1973 the glacier was a little under 4 miles long.
 Such a beautiful place.

 TIME FLIES WHEN YOU’RE ENJOYING THE VIEW